 - Admins and other reception personnel can now engage in more meaningful tasks since they no longer have to police the front desk.

-- Reason for visit (meeting, interview, delivery, facility tour)
+- The reason for each visit (meeting, interview, delivery, facility tour)

-Every company should have a visitor logbook to protect its people and its information.
-It is also helpful in deploying people to be most productive.
-The world is moving towards automation, and your organization should explore a digital visitor management system with an electronic visitor logbooks to increase usefulness and the confidentiality of their information.
+Every company should have a visitor logbook to protect its people and their information.
+It is also helpful in deploying people to be the most productive.
+The world is moving towards automation, and your organization should explore a digital visitor management system with electronic visitor logbooks to increase the usefulness and the confidentiality of their information.